 During the prior fiscal year, the District executed an agreement with JGS Land Development LLC ("JGS") whereby the District will construct and install water mains and wastewater force mains to the entrance of certain property.
 JGS has agreed to reimburse the District for costs incurred in connection with the construction of the improvements in an amount not to exceed \$475,000.
 A 10% amount is due to the District upon commencement of the project with the remainder being paid over a 10 year period with a 2% interest rate.
 Any costs in excess of JGS contribution will be borne by the District.
 During the 2021 fiscal year, the District recognized revenues of \$301,199 related to the project, of which \$245,246 was a receivable at September 30, 2021.
-In the current fiscal year, the District collected an additional \$75,000, leaving a receivable balance of \$170,246 at September 30, 2022.
-All permits have been secured and the developers are planning to reserve their utility capacity in 2023 per communication with the District Manager.
+In the 2022 fiscal year, the District collected an additional \$75,000.
+In the current fiscal year, the District recognized and additional \$54,754 in revenues, reporting a receivable balance of \$225,000 at September 30, 2023.
+All permits have been secured and the developers are planning to reserve their utility capacity when ready per communication with the District Manager.